From Mobility to Access for All: Expanding Urban Transportation Choices in the Global South

 Analysis from two cities in the global South – Mexico City and Johannesburg – finds that up to half of urbanites experience restricted access, leading to high travel burdens and/or exclusion from opportunities.
 This paper argues that in improving access to opportunities, cities stand the best chance of solving the problems of deteriorating environmental quality and economic competitiveness that result from traffic congestion and urban sprawl.

-Towards a More Equal City is a series of 15 papers that examines if equitable access to core urban services can help achieve higher economic productivity and better environmental quality for the city.
+Towards a More Equal City is a series of research papers and case studies that examines whether providing equitable access to core urban services and infrastructure can help achieve more economically productive and environmentally sustainable cities.
 Visit citiesforall.org for more information.